SatyaSMohanty/BoomBikes_Case-Study/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- Provide general information about your project here.You are required to model the demand for shared bikes with the available independent variables.
+It will be used by the management to understand how exactly the demands vary with different features.
+They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
+Further, the model will be a good way for management to understand the demand dynamics of a new market.
 - What is the background of your project?
-- What is the business probem that your project is trying to solve?
+- What is the business probem that your project is trying to solve?In the dataset provided, you will notice that there are three columns named 'casual', 'registered', and 'cnt'.
+The variable 'casual' indicates the number casual users who have made a rental.
+The variable 'registered' on the other hand shows the total number of registered users who have made a booking on a given day.
+Finally, the 'cnt' variable indicates the total number of bike rentals, including both casual and registered.
+The model should be built taking this 'cnt' as the target variable.
 - What is the dataset that is being used?

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->